Atal Bihari Vajpayee

-Atal Bihari Vajpayee (25 December 1924 – 16 August 2018) was an Indian poet, writer and statesman who served as the prime minister of India, first for a term of 13 days in 1996, then for a period of 13 months from 1998 to 1999, followed by a full term from 1999 to 2004.
+Atal Bihari Vajpayee (25 December 1924 – 16 August 2018) was an Indian statesman and a poet who served as the prime minister of India, from 1998 to 2004, and previously for two weeks in 1996.
 He was the first non-Congress prime minister to serve a full term in the office.
 Vajpayee was one of the co-founders and a senior leader of the Bharatiya Janata Party (BJP).
 He was a volunteer and full-time functionary (pracharak) of the Rashtriya Swayamsevak Sangh (RSS), a right-wing Hindutva paramilitary volunteer organisation.
-He was also a Hindi poet and a writer.The Sangh's emphasis on self-cultivation and disciplined nation-building left a lasting mark on Vajpayee's early worldview.
-Scholars have observed that Vajpayee combined cultural nationalism with political moderation, shaping a distinctive strand of post-Independence Indian conservatism rooted in civilisational identity.
-His speeches and poetry are noted for blending political pragmatism with themes drawn from India's cultural and philosophical traditions.
+Vajpayee combined cultural nationalism with political moderation, shaping a distinctive strand of post-Independence Indian conservatism rooted in civilisational identity.
 Vajpayee represented a current in Hindu nationalism that sought to harmonise cultural identity with democratic pluralism.

-The longest-serving member of the Indian Parliament, Vajpayee was a parliamentarian for over five decades, having been elected ten times to the Lok Sabha, the lower house, and twice to the Rajya Sabha, the upper house.
+The longest-serving member of the Indian Parliament and its lower house, the Lok Sabha, Vajpayee was a parliamentarian for over five decades, having been elected ten times to the Lok Sabha, and twice to the Rajya Sabha, the upper house of Parliament.
 He served as the Member of Parliament from Lucknow, Gwalior, New Delhi and Balrampur constituencies, before retiring from active politics in 2009 due to health concerns.
 He was among the founding members of the Bharatiya Jana Sangh (BJS), of which he was president from 1968 to 1972.
 The BJS merged with several other parties to form the Janata Party, which won the 1977 general election.
 In March 1977, Vajpayee became the minister of external affairs in the cabinet of Prime Minister Morarji Desai.
 He resigned in 1979, and the Janata alliance collapsed soon after.
 Former members of the Bharatiya Jana Sangh formed the BJP in 1980, with Vajpayee as its first president.